bkg2018/MLMD/docs/2-Using.md

   doesn't apply to level 2 numbering.
 - Level 3 headings will be numbered `A-1.1`, then `A-1.2`, `A-1.3` etc.

-Notice that only the level 1 can use a prefix.
-Although prefixes can be supplied for other levels in the numbering scheme, they will not be used and have no effect.
+Only the level 1 can use a prefix.
+Although prefixes can be supplied for other levels in the numbering scheme, they will have no effect.